 Searching for Ghosts at the Queen Mary

-Some of my fellow searchers heard things, felt something, or experienced one or more of the signs of paranormal activity: dizziness, nausea or feeling hot or cold.
-Whether it was a paranormal occurrence that brought those on, the mere power of suggestion or the effects of too many cocktails at dinner, I can't say.
+May tour participants hear things, feel something, or experience one or more of the signs of paranormal activity: dizziness, nausea or feeling hot or cold.
+Is it a paranormal occurrence that brings those on, the mere power of suggestion, or the effects of too many cocktails at dinner?

-What I can say with certainty is that the Queen Mary is a fascinating, enormous old ship with a rich history.
+No matter what you see, feel or conclude, the Queen Mary is a fascinating, enormous old ship with a rich history and taking one of the Queen Mary ghost tours can be an enjoyable way to spend an evening.
 She's creepy at night the way any big, old structure can be.
 She makes noises that aren't easily explained.
-And ghosts or not, the tour goes into areas of the ship that you won't see on other tours.
-Whether you're a skeptic or believer in the paranormal, one of the Queen Mary ghost tours can be an enjoyable way to spend an evening.
+And ghosts or not, the ghost tours go into areas of the ship that you won't see on other tours.

 How to Visit the Queen Mary